- According to the Active Lives Survey (17/18), around 30% of adults in Wakefield are inactive.

 Physical activity levels have been declining in the population.
 This is partly to do with a shift in the industries people are employed in.
 Children have become increasingly more sedentary and this pattern has followed in to adulthood.
 The adult population as a whole is 20% less active than it was during the 1960’s.
 Based on this rate of change, it is projected that by 2030 the adult population will be 35% less active than the 1960’s.

-The Health Survey for England gives estimates of the proportion of the population achieving the recommended 150 minutes of physical activity in a week.
-For men this is 67% and for women this is a more worrying 55%, this equates to over 106,000 adults aged 16+ out of the 270,000 adults in Wakefield meeting the recommended levels of activity.
+The Active Lives Survey carried out by Sport England gives estimates of the proportion of the population achieving the recommended 150 minutes of physical activity in a week.
+For men this is 59% and for women this is 57%, this equates to around 157,000 adults aged 16+ out of the 270,000 adults in Wakefield meeting the recommended levels of activity.